 Olivia Hallisey – Think Global, Act Global!
 Invention Convention graduate Olivia won the Intel Science and Engineering Fair and Google Fair with her Ebola rapid test system invention.
 She set out to make a difference, and invented one of the most amazing medical test products in recent history.
 Hear her story here!
 (Image credit: Anna Kuchment)

-Kylie Simmons – An 11-year old cancer survivor – she’s invented a portable IV backpack so she can play while she gets her cancer treatments!
+Kylie Simonds – An 11-year old cancer survivor – she’s invented a portable IV backpack so she can play while she gets her cancer treatments!
 She’s raised almost $60,000 on Go Fund Me to put two of her IV Backpacks into each pediatric cancer ward in the U.S.